 - Reduce friction with conversational bots.
 They have open interactions, understand your customer needs better, and collect more valuable data.

 - Give your customers a way to talk to a human.
 If you think that you may miss something, simply leave the option to contact a human agent to avoid a dead end.

 There are many platforms where chatbots can reside.
 The best way to decide on the platform for your chatbot strategy is to identify the use cases and depending on your business requirements.
 You can choose one of the two ways to build chatbots.
 They are:

 Businesses that go with ready to use bot platforms save both effort and time.
 Some key attributes of readymade bot platform are as follows:

-- Easy usability – Readymade bot platforms include predefined templates, which simplifies the process of creating a bot and deploying across multiple channels.
+- Easy usability – Readymade platforms include predefined chatbot template for lead generation, which simplifies the process of creating a bot and deploying across multiple channels.

 - Zero coding – When there is no coding required you can build your chatbot effortlessly to engage your customers.